david26694/deforestation/README.md

 You can see that the last commit is from Saturday 19th of November.

 You can find some of the code of the app in `app/`.
 Not all code is included, as big files (the model.pkl) are not uploaded to github.
+You can find it in there anyway.

 ## Other files

 We have some files in src of things that were tried in the hackathon, they contributed to the final solution but we prefered to have it all in one file.

-We also have some files in pre-datathon for preparation for the datathon, we were mainly playing with image data of other datasets.